nkratzke/EasyMySQL/README.md

 ```

 Read access is perfect for providing read-only datasets.
 E.g. databases for students
 they should use to answer questions.
-By providing the database read-only
+By providing a database read-only
 it is assured that no student can destroy the database accidentally.

 If you want to create a user with complete write access to your database